ernesto-elsaesser/OfflineWebView/README.md

 # OfflineWebView

->NOTE: The archive generation code from this project has been extracted into a standalone package for easy dependency management via **Swift Package Manager**.
+>NOTE: The archive generation code from this project has been extracted into a standalone package to make it available via **Swift Package Manager**.
 See [https://github.com/ernesto-elsaesser/WebArchiver](https://github.com/ernesto-elsaesser/WebArchiver).

 This sample iOS app demonstrates how the [WebArchiver](https://github.com/ernesto-elsaesser/WebArchiver) package can be used to make `WKWebView` support offline reading for arbitrary web pages.
 The relevant part is the code in the [ContentView.swift](OfflineWebView/ContentView.swift) file.
 Change the `homeURL` argument to test with your own website.